Wind Pressure on Buildings

 A simplified 3d example is shown below, with colours representing the pressure magnitudes (darker colours indicate higher magnitudes).
 Of course the real pressure variation is much more sophisticated.

-ρ is the air pressure, generally taken as 1.225 kg/m3.
-U is the Wind Speed (usually at a reference height such as the top of the building).
-Cnet is the net pressure coefficient and is defined as follows:
+ρ is the air pressure, generally taken as 1.225 kg/m3 and U is the Wind Speed (usually at a reference height such as the top of the building).

 Where Cpe and Cpi are the external and internal pressure coefficients, respectively.
 These values are widely available in building codes for different building shapes and pressure regions.